 If your child is over 18 with complex health needs, they may be eligible for NHS funding is called continuing healthcare

 NHS UK have some further reading that explains about personal health budgets.

 People Hub have produced some information sheets on how to manage health budgets

 If you think your child should be assessed for NHS continuing care, talk to your social worker or doctor about this.
-A referral to the Children’s Complex care team at the CCG need to come from a health, education or social care professional who works with your child and knows their health and care needs.
+A referral to the Children’s Complex care team at the ICB need to come from a health, education or social care professional who works with your child and knows their health and care needs.

 A personal budget can be provided in the following ways:

 You will be informed how much money is available in the budget and be involved in discussions about how to identify the different ways to spend that money to meet the outcomes.
 The council or health commissioner will arrange services on your behalf, no money is given to you or your child directly.

 You may decide to take all or some of your child’s personal budget in the form of direct payment.
 Direct payments are a cash payment from the personal budget which is made directly to you or an adult who is legally responsible for your child up to the age of 25 with special educational needs or disabilities or direct to your child if they are aged 16-25.
 The money will be given to you or your child to purchase and manage services.
 This is usually done using a direct payment card.